By José Alberto Hermosillo

 Since

-they met in a coffee shop in Paris, the French couple could not live apart and embarked
+they met in a Paris coffee shop, the French couple could not live apart and embarked on a series of overseas expeditions to study each volcano individually.
+When

 they were children, their parents took them separately to visit the volcanoes in